 Yanaka Ginza Access Info: Yanaka Ginza is a short walk from Nippori Station on the JR Yamanote Line.

-Harajuku is not only the best place to go for unique fashion and creative subcultures, it’s also home to some of the best street food in Tokyo.
+Harajuku is not only the best place to go for unique fashion and creative subcultures, but it’s also home to some of the best street food in Tokyo.
 Walking down and around Takeshita Street, you can find the most Instagrammable snacks, including cookie dough milkshakes, ice cream cones shaped like adorable animals, sodas served in lightbulbs, and a crispy, towering "tornado potato" spiral flavored with soy sauce and butter.

 For something really eye-catching, try the rainbow cheese toast filled with bright, multicolored gooey cheese that stretches enticingly as you pull it apart or take a bite.

 Harajuku Access Info: Harajuku Station is on the JR Yamanote Line, and the Meiji-jingu-mae subway station is just a short walk away.

 Sugamo Access Info: Jizo-dori Shopping Street is a short walk from Sugamo Station on the JR Yamanote and Mita subway lines.

 Nakano is a hub of otaku culture, especially in the Nakano Broadway shopping complex which is filled with manga, anime, and memorabilia stores.
 Among these, you’ll also find some tasty Tokyo street food to keep you fuelled as you browse.

 Nakano Broadway & Nakano Sun Mall Access Info: Nakano Sun Mall starts by the north exit of Nakano Station on the JR Chuo line and Tozai subway line, and Nakano Broadway is a five-minute walk along the arcade.

 This nostalgic Sunamachi Ginza Shopping Street in Tokyo's shitamachi (downtown) area boasts 670 meters of stores selling everything from traditional Japanese sweets and tea to yummy street food.
 It's a wonderful spot to sample authentic eats such as freshly fried kakiage (mixed tempura), soft steamed buns packed with meat and vegetables, and red date chimaki.
 This consists of sticky rice wrapped in a bamboo leaf with a stewed red date filling that’s deliciously sweet and syrupy.

 Sunamachi Ginza Access Info: A short bus ride from Kinshicho Station on the JR Sobu line and the Hanzomon subway line.